 This post includes a video tutorial and step-by-step photos to help you be successful in decorating beautiful sugar cookies — even if it’s your first time.

 Not looking for a Cut Out Sugar Cookie Recipe?
-Try our super chewy and Soft Sugar Cookies or these Sugar Cookie Bars instead.
+Try these super chewy and Soft Sugar Cookies or these Sugar Cookie Bars instead.

 Overhead image of the Cut-Out Sugar Cookie Recipe on a platter